adityas0204/fullstack-open/notes/part3 - Programming a server with NodeJS and Express/a node.js & express.md

   - This means that it does not cause any side effects on the server and only data is retrieved; the state of the database should not change
   - Nothing guarantees a request to be safe, but it is a recommendation
   - Safe also applies to HEAD
-- All HTTP requests should be idempotent (expcept for post)
+- All HTTP requests should be idempotent (except for post)
   - If a request does not generate side effects, then the result of the request should be the same no matter how many times the request is sent
 - POST is neither safe nor idempotent

 ### Middleware

-- These are functions that hadle `request` and `response` objects
+- These are functions that handle `request` and `response` objects
 - Express json-parser is middleware
   - It takes in raw data from requests stored in `request` object, parses it into JS object and assigns it to `request` object as a new property `body`
 - Can use multiple middlewares
   - They are called in the order they are listed in the code
 - Create middleware to print request info
-- Middleware function recieves 3 parameters:
+- Middleware function receives 3 parameters:

 ```js
 const requestLogger = (request, response, next) => {